alancameronwills/localmap/README.md

 Intended for recording people's stories about places on the map.

 ## Backlog
-8. "Highlight new items" button for anyone.
+1. Groups - Holland Road & Sutton Park
+2. Privacy page pointer [project profile]
+2. Tag cookie - same as previous new entry.
+2. Contributor role option [project profile]
+3. Google map base as an option.
+Still need to be able to switch to OS map.
+2. Profile settings - display name.
 2. Sub-places / clusters.
 Expand a place and it reveals its contents on map and index.
-3. Google map base as an option.
-Still need to be able to switch to OS map.
+8. "Highlight new items" button for anyone.

 4. Add StreetView.
 Open it at a point, add it to pics.
 17. Automatically open Show Me How on first use.
+1. Bulk entry
+2. Older map tiles, if free.

 14. !
 Sound clips shouldn't play during a repeat of a slideshow.